ICJIA/icjia-infonet-nuxt4/content/index.md

   effort between the Illinois Criminal Justice Information Authority, the Illinois Coalition Against Sexual Assault, and the Illinois Coalition Against Domestic Violence.
-Since then, InfoNet has grown to include partnerships with the Illinois Department of Human Services and the Children’s Advocacy Centers of Illinois.
+Since then, InfoNet has grown to include partnerships with the Illinois Department of Human Services and the Chicago Department of Family & Support Services.